friedrichknuth/gtsa/README.md

 Methods to compute continuous glacier change from temporally and spatially sparse elevation measurements.

 ## Notes
- - The purpose of this repo is to efficiently share methods, document the analysis, and make it easily reproducible as we go along.
+ - Current objective is to develop a robust Gaussian Process regression and kernel that is suitable for sparse historical DEM data.
- - Current primary objective is to develop a robust Gaussian Process regression and kernel that is suitable for sparse historical DEM data.
+ - This is a merely a testing and development repo.
  - Relevant code can be pushed to a dedicated public time-series analysis repo, [geoutils](https://github.com/GlacioHack/geoutils), [xDEM](https://github.com/GlacioHack/xdem) and/or the [KH-9 analysis](https://github.com/adehecq/kh9_glacier_global) effort.

 ## Installation